weakish/weakish.github.com/dive-into/kotlin.md

 Kotlin is an improved Java, featuring interoperability.
 Most features are already in Java as "best practices".

-On other side, It does not support union types yet.
+On other side, it lost checked exception.
-I also think it unnecessarily distinguishes lambda and anonymous function.